masataka123/complexgeometry_osaka_2024/README.md

 ## Access
 There are 2 ways to get to the Graduate School of Science in Osaka University (Toyonaka Campus):

-1. **From "Shibahara-handai-mae" Station (monorail)**: Here are the directions from "Shibahara-handai-mae" Station to the Graduate School of Science in Osaka University.
+1. **From "Shibahara-handai-mae" Station (monorail)**: Here are the directions from "Shibahara-handai-mae" Station (monorail) to the Graduate School of Science in Osaka University.
 [Link to directions](https://www.sci.osaka-u.ac.jp/en/wp-content/uploads/2022/02/Directions-from-Shibahara-handai-mae-Station-to-GSS-Osaka-U_Sep.2020.pdf)
-2.  **From "Ishibashi handai-mae" Station  (Hankyu)**: Here are the directions from Ishibashi Station to the Graduate School of Science Building in Osaka University.[Link to directions](https://www.sci.osaka-u.ac.jp/en/wp-content/uploads/2022/02/Directions-from-Hankyu-Ishibashi-handai-mae-Station-to-GSS-Osaka-U_Sep.2020.pdf)
+2.  **From "Ishibashi handai-mae" Station  (Hankyu)**: Here are the directions from "Ishibashi handai-mae" Station (Hankyu) to the Graduate School of Science in Osaka University.
+[Link to directions](https://www.sci.osaka-u.ac.jp/en/wp-content/uploads/2022/02/Directions-from-Hankyu-Ishibashi-handai-mae-Station-to-GSS-Osaka-U_Sep.2020.pdf)

 We recommend using "Shibahara-handai-mae" Station (monorail).